totonliantoro/Intro_OOP_py/README.md

 # Intro_OOP_py
-This is intro OOP in python 3
+This application is a simple application, written in Python that enable user to read and display the data (txt file) on the console.